Group-9-VUW/Mission-Control/project_requirement/section-3-4.md

 the need for an internet connection.

 #### Minimum Map Precision
-Our software should have a minimum precision of 3 metres on map features.
+Our software should have a minimum precision of 3 meteres on map features.
+That is, features must be no more than 3 metres away from their true position (i.e. the rocket location should always be within 3 meteres of it.)

+#### Maximum GUI response time
+The GUI must have a response of time of less than 25 milliseconds.
+External factors such as network requests are exempt from this requirement.

+#### Rocket Data Incorporation
+Once data is recieved from the rocket (whether it is pre, during or post launch), it must be incorporated (parsed and interpreted) within our system under 100 milliseconds.

+#### Maximum System Memory Consumption
+At its peak workload conditions, the mission control software should not be consuming more than 750 megabytes of memory at any given time.

 See 9.5.13. for most systems this will be around one page.
 Hardware projects also see section 9.4.6.